 Price & Release Date

-The MG Cyberster will likely be priced at over GBP 50,000 (USD 62,138).
+The MG Cyberster will likely be priced at over GBP 50,000 (USD 61,200) in the UK.
 It will only be available in well-equipped trims, as, according to CAR’s source, an entry-level grade doesn’t make sense.
-The person privy to the unannounced details has suggested electric doors, electric roof, and all the screens will come standard.
+The person privy to the plans has suggested electric doors, electric roof, and all the screens will come standard.
 The difference in the configurations will be the performance levels, which allow going “really fast” or “crazy fast.”

 Asia & Oceania

 The Cyberster is likely going to Australia and New Zealand as well.
-Quoting an MG spokesperson, CarExpert reported on August 2, 2022, that the company can confirm that it is reviewing the Cyberster for Australia and New Zealand and are exploring various configurations of the same.
-The electric roadster “is definitely on the cards” for Australia, David Giammetta, MG’s PR manager in the country, said at the MG4’s local debut recently, Chasing Cars reported on March 12, 2023.
+Quoting an MG spokesperson, CarExpert reported on August 2, 2022, the company is reviewing the Cyberster for Australia and New Zealand and is exploring various configurations of the same.

 MG in the United States